-Frank Felice is the Director of Bands and Music Coordinator for Little Elm ISD.
+Frank Felice is the Director of Bands for Little Elm ISD.
 Under his leadership, the LEHS Band has seen unprecedented growth and stands over 220 students strong.
 Mr. Felice’s bands have competed in the Louisiana Concert Band Invitational, Dallas Wind Symphony Invitational at the Meyerson Symphony Center, National Adjudicators Invitational Festival in San Antonio, the All-American Music Festival in Orlando, Magic Music Days in Orlando, the Breckenridge Music Festival, the Gulfcoast Showcase of Music in South Padre, and many other various festivals.
 Mr. Felice’s bands have received UIL Sweepstakes Awards and “Superior” ratings throughout Texas and Louisiana.

 Mr. Felice has served as a guest honor band conductor, adjudicator, marching clinician, drill instructor, low brass technician, and summer band conductor.

 Frank Felice is also the Associate Conductor of the premier civic wind ensemble in the DFW metroplex, the Metropolitan Winds.
 In this role, he serves both as conductor and performer on euphonium.
 Mr. Felice has also performed throughout the DFW area as a guest performer on euphonium, trombone, and tuba.

 Mr. Felice received both his Bachelor’s and Master’s degrees from Louisiana State University and holds membership in the Texas Bandmasters Association, Texas Music Educators Association, and Texas Music Adjudicators Associaton.
 Mr. Felice and his wife, Ginger, are most proud of their two wonderful children, Claire and Ryan Felice.